 Essential oils to avoid during pregnancy

-The National Association for Holistic Aromatherapy (NAHA) recommends pregnant women avoid the following essential oils:
+The National Association for Holistic Aromatherapy (NAHA) recommends the following essential oils be avoided during pregnancy:

 - Parsley seed

 ‘Essential oils’ is a blanket term that can be misleading when discussing safety and effectiveness.
 There are thousands of essential oils available on the market.